Meet our Patient Navigator

 Learn more about Kris.

-Our medical professionals are happy to share their expertise by offering an initial free phone consultation with patients or their family members.
+Our medical professionals are happy to share their expertise by offering an initial phone consultation with patients or their family members.

 Consultation includes a complete review of the patient's medical records, hearing tests, audiograms and MRI scans, previous medical history and any relevant medical histories of family members.
 An introductory discussion about the potential course of care ─ including observation, surgery or radiosurgery ─ is also included.

 Medical records can be uploaded to a secure website or sent by mail.
 For more information, call 858-657-5376.

 Read a patient's first-person account of her experience with acoustic neuroma treatment at UC San Diego Health.